How UW’s Nick Harris blossomed into a meme machine (and one of the nation’s best centers)

 Harris’ essence, his swagger — his je ne sais quoi — does not detract from his on-field performance.
 It complements it; it improves it.
 It allows a supposedly undersized 6-1 center to bury unassuming opponents under an avalanche of attitude.

-“He’s … he’s hard to describe in terms of everything he brings to this locker room and this team, let alone being one of the best centers in the country,” said sixth-year UW head coach Chris Petersen.
+“He’s … he’s hard to describe in terms of everything he brings to this locker room and this team, let alone being one of the best centers in the country,” said sixth-year UW coach Chris Petersen.
 “That’s only part of what he really brings to this team.

 “He’s just got that infectious personality.
 He’s got that energy, and everybody loves energy.
 Everybody attracts to energy, and that’s Nick.”